tmpfs/mxl/lib/mxl.md

 * `noop: -n, --noop`: Print matched files, do not call `source-file`.
 * `session: -s, --session [name]`: Create session before source file(s).
 * `recursive: -r, --recursive`: Match files recursively.

+### Exec

+Execute a command in a new pane and kill the pane if the command succeeds, otherwise the pane remains open to inspect errors.

+Focus is _not_ given to the new pane for the command.

 ### Attach